ekernf01/ekernf01.github.io/_posts/2022-08-14-DE_newcomers.md

 #### Proper handling of "pseudoreplication"

-Multiple cells from one organism or culture dish are not independent replicates.
+Pseudoreplication is what you call it when your data looks like it has lots of independent replication, but actually it doesn't.
+For example, multiple cells from one organism or culture dish are not independent replicates.
 If you have four 10X runs with 10,000 cells each, then you have 4 replicates, not 40,000.
 In the early days, probably the best you could do was sum up the counts from the cells within each sample.
 Nowadays, there is scalable software for hierarchical models that address pseudoreplication natively.
 This is especially helpful when some samples have lots more cells than others.
 To the extent that variation is cell-to-cell instead of sample-to-sample, a well-specified hierarchical model can correctly give more credence to samples with more cells, while still not losing sight of the small number of truly independent replicates.

 ### Pointers to software